 In the case of the projection matrices and above, we saw that their columns were linearly dependent, and so the transformations and mapped the unit square to a line with no area.
 Similarly above, mapped the unit cube to a flat parallelogram with no volume.
 In all other transformations, the matrices’ columns were linearly independent, so the resulting object had a non-zero area (in the case of matrices) or volume (in the case of matrices).

-So, how do we find the determinant of , denoted ?
+So, how do we find ?
 Unfortunately, the formula is only convenient for matrices.

 For example, in the transformation